In Need of a Criminal Defense Lawyer In Towson?

 Towson is a fairly large community, measuring more than 14 square miles in size.
-It has a population of approximately 55,200 people, nearly 55% of which are female.
+It has a population of approximately 55,200 people, nearly 55% of whom are female.
 Towson’s median resident age is consistent with the trend for the state, at roughly 34.5 years.
 Additionally, residents of Towson bring home slightly more money than other communities in Maryland, with a median household income of approximately $73,600.
 Nearly 11.5% of residents in Towson live below the poverty level.

-Industries and Jobs
+Industries and Jobs in Towson, MD

 Towson’s location and proximity to several major metro markets, such as Baltimore and Washington, D.C., make the town an ideal location for both local workers and commuters alike.
 On average, Towson residents travel about 24 minutes to work each day.

 Many residents are employed in one of the area industries, including government, military, healthcare or business.
 Baltimore’s port operations also see the region employ a large number of manufacturing and shipping positions.

 Additionally, Towson and the surrounding areas are home to several universities, so many Towson residents are employed in the education sector.

 Although drug use occurs across communities of all shapes and sizes across the country, drug use, and the rate of drug crimes, tend to be higher in communities in and around metropolitan markets.

 Drug-related offenses come in many shapes and sizes.
 In Maryland, the most common drug crimes include possession, intent to distribute, distribution of drugs or the conspiracy to possess or distribute.
 Most commonly, drugs in these types of situations involve heroin, cocaine, PCP and MDMA, or ecstasy.